artudi54/WeatherApp/README.md

 ```
 -q compile exec:java
 ```
 Accept configuration settings.
-Your project should be fully configured and runnuble now (Shift+F10).
+Your project should be fully configured and runnable now (Shift+F10).